wilsonmar/Salesforce/README.md

 The "BULK" REST API for large datasets (of 50 million rows) of XML and CSV (rather than JSON) format.
+Dan Appleman (Advanced Apex Programming) believes that all code should be designed and developed in bulk (multi-object) rather than bulkify later.

 The Streaming API is a publish/subscribe push model to notify changes to object data.
 It uses Bayeux Protocol and CometD libraries